edmundhung/conform/docs/api/react/useField.md

   name: string;
   // If you are accessing the field value
   name: FieldName<number>;
+  // If you have a deeply nested form and wanted to access a specific fields at the top
+  name: FieldName<number, { fieldName: string }>;
   // If you have a custom error type
-  name: FieldName<number, CustomFormError>;
+  name: FieldName<number, any, CustomFormError>;
-  // If you have a deeply nested form and access a specific fields at the top
-  name: FieldName<number, CustomFormError, { fieldName: string }>;
 };
 ```